limjinsun/map-project/README.md

 ## Realtime Dublin Luas API Due time application with MapBox using React

-This project was built to deliver Realtime information of each luas station in Dublin.
+This project was built to deliver Realtime information of each Luas station in Dublin.
 React framework used for the frontend along with Mapbox.
-I had to make my own Json friendly api for getting realtime Luas information since It was not exist.
+I had to make my own JSON friendly API for getting real-time Luas information since It did not exist.
+API example.
+© Jin Lim

 [api example](https://wiki.liffeyireland.com:8443/Luas/21)

 ![screenshot1](./pics/a.png "s1")
 ![screenshot2](./pics/b.png "s2")

-© Jin Lim

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).